 - Make table decorations.

 - For table decorations use tea cups filled with flowers.
-They can be silk or fresh flowers.

 - Fill a teapot with flowers for a main table or display